szikszail/calculator/README.md

 * `output`: the output for the input line, unless there is an error
 * `error`: the error displayed on the screen if expected

+Note, that adding the test cases is in progress, the `test_data.json` is not complete yet!

 Note, that these are not all the possible test cases, feel free to add yours.